Quantum entanglement distribution coexisting with high-rate, broadband classical optical communications over a real-world fiber connecting remote, synchronized nodes: Experimental Design

-The White Rabbit devices send a 10\nobreakdash-MHz clock and a 1~pulse-per-second reference signal for synchronization to the TDCs, which record photon arrival times and perform correlation analysis over an internet connection using Swabian Instruments' TimeTaggerNetwork software.
+The WR devices send a 10\nobreakdash-MHz clock and a 1~pulse-per-second reference signal for synchronization to the TDCs, which record photon arrival times and perform correlation analysis over an internet connection using Swabian Instruments' TimeTaggerNetwork software.
 By placing a 300\nobreakdash-ps coincidence detection window around the entangled photon pulse arrival times, we filter SpRS noise in the time domain in addition to narrow (7\nobreakdash-GHz) spectral filtering.
-Figure~\ref{jitter} characterizes the timing precision of the networked TDCs.
-To measure this timing jitter, we split a 50\nobreakdash-MHz radio frequency (RF) signal in half, sending either both identical signals to a single TDC (Fig.~\ref{jitter}, red) or one copy to each of two TDCs synchronized by White Rabbit (black).
-To replicate deployed conditions, we place a 25\nobreakdash-km SMF\nobreakdash-28 fiber spool in the White Rabbit clock signal path.
-The insets on Fig.~\ref{jitter} present a diagram of these setups.
-We record the arrival time difference between coincident signals in the histograms in Fig.~\ref{jitter} with 1\nobreakdash-ps bin widths over five minutes.
-The widened peaks between test cases with one TDC and two TDCs indicate a 3.0\,ps root-mean-square (RMS) jitter contributed by White Rabbit synchronization (increased from $\sigma_{1TDC} = 3.5$\,ps to $\sigma_{2TDC} = 4.6$\,ps, following~\cite{swabian_app_note}).
+Figure~\ref{jitter}(a) characterizes the relative timing precision of the networked TDCs.
+To measure this timing jitter, we split a 50\nobreakdash-MHz radio frequency (RF) signal in half, sending either both identical signals to a single TDC (Fig.~\ref{jitter}(a), black) or one copy to each of two TDCs synchronized by WR (red).
+To replicate deployed conditions, we place a 25\nobreakdash-km SMF\nobreakdash-28 fiber spool in the WR clock signal path.
+The insets on Fig.~\ref{jitter}(a) present a diagram of these setups.
+We record the variation in arrival time difference between coincident signals in the histograms in Fig.~\ref{jitter}(a) with 1\nobreakdash-ps bin widths over five minutes.
+The widened peaks between test cases with one TDC and two TDCs indicate a 3.0\,ps root-mean-square (RMS) jitter contributed by WR synchronization (increased from $\sigma_{\text{1TDC}} = 3.5$\,ps to $\sigma_{\text{2TDC}} = 4.6$\,ps, following~\cite{swabian_app_note}).
 The marginally reduced performance of a single TDC compared to the specification in~\cite{swabian_app_note} can be attributed to the low trigger levels (20\,mV) used in this measurement.
-Compared with a 70\nobreakdash-ps photon pulse, the relatively low measured jitter of 4.6\,ps RMS with synchronization constitutes an insignificant contribution to coincidence timing error and is important for enabling narrow time-domain filtering of background noise and maintaining high repetition rates for the quantum source.
+Figure~\ref{jitter}(b) compares the arrival time deviation histogram for synchronized TDCs with the coincidence peak of entangled photon pairs over the 24.4\,km fiber.
+This data was taken over 5~minutes with a 2\nobreakdash-ps bin width during coexistence with the classical OLS and includes the total timing width generated by the widths of the two photon pulses, spectral filtering, and jitter in detection and timing electronics.
+We find an RMS width of~46\,ps, which is an order of magnitude greater than the measured timing jitter of~4.6\,ps RMS from synchronization.
+For the experiment presented in this paper, this precision is more than sufficient to maintain consistent measurements within the~300-ps coincidence window (sized to accommodate the full base of the photon pair coincidence peak in Fig.~\ref{jitter}(b)).
+However, timing precision remains important for enabling narrow time-domain filtering of background noise and allowing use of higher repetition rate quantum sources.
+Even more critical will be synchronizing photon arrival times in future network applications that rely on Hong-Ou-Mandel interference, where even a few picoseconds of timing jitter begin to reduce photon indistinguishability~\cite{nist_sync}.